 Every lasting change that I’ve made has started with one small step.
-I’ve made my share of “go big or go home” moves, but after awhile my momentum waned and the new habits faded.
-In the last five or six years, I wised up.
+I’ve made my share of “go big or go home” moves, but after a while my momentum waned and the new habits faded.
+In the last few years, I wised up.
 My changes have been slow and deliberate, instead of fast and furious.

 Life changes all the time, so we have to change too.
 We can’t treat our bodies like we are 22 when we are 42.
 We can’t be as self serving as we were before we had children.
 We can’t ignore the health implications of diet and lifestyle when we know so much.
 We can’t work soulless jobs when we know they are killing us.
 We can choose to change or we can wait until we don’t have a choice.